AbdulazeezToyyibah/My-First-Data-Analysis-Repo/README.md

 ----
 # Findings and Reccommendation
 The findings shows that a total 891 passengers were on the ship.
 549 and 342 individuals died and survived respectively.
-There were three passenger classess( first class, second class and third class).
-Also, the female gender survived the most.
+There were three passenger classess( first class, second class and third class), three points of embarkation(Queenstown, Cherboug and Southampton).
+The passengers that embarked from Cherbourg, in first class, and were mostly females survived the most.